 Maybe the giver received the card, but decided he’d never shop at that store.
 Perhaps the store isn’t conveniently located or the products sold there simply don’t interest him.
 Perhaps the gift giver is low on funds and didn’t have the means to shell out cash for a gift.

-At the heart of the matter I guess one should ask if the reason behind the re-gift really matters?
-Does the circumstance behind the gift make the act of re-gifting right or wrong?
+Does the reason behind the regift really matter?
+Does the circumstance behind the gift make the act of regifting gift cards right or wrong?
 Is it in poor taste to present a used gift card no matter what the circumstance might be?
 Do you think the presenter should have mentioned that the gift card was purchased second hand or that he or she received it for a place they’d never shop?

 So what do you think?
 Is it wrong to present a used gift card as a gift if you don’t let the receiver know that it’s being passed to them second hand?